 In Q4 of 2018 MEITY of the Indian government announced that the BIS (CRS) market surveillance process had changed.
 The change at that time was intended to be fully implemented by January of 2019.
 As part of the change, Software Technology Parks of India (STPI) was put in charge of surveillance.
 Although the new process has been slow to roll out, STPI has recently established an online portal to assist BIS certified manufacturers in registering for the new surveillance program.
-STPI is currently mandating that registration on the new portal be completed by the end of Jan, 2020.
-Even if BIS certification holders have already registered with STPI in the past, they must now re-register their certifications via the portal as well.
-As market surveillance is a mandatory part of the BIS certification process, we recommend all current BIS certification holders become aware of the new rules, and plan accordingly.
+Although it is unclear when enforcement of this process might begin, market surveillance is a mandatory part of the BIS certification process.
+We recommend all BIS certification holders become aware of these new rules and plan accordingly.
 For more information on this change see our Blog post: India BIS Market Surveillance Update

 The Bureau of Indian Standards (BIS) is a government-based certification body who’s activities are overseen by the Ministry of Electronics and Information Technology (MEITY).
 They have two main certification marks; the Standard Mark for Compulsory Registration (CRS), and the ISI mark.
 The CRS certification pertains to product safety, whereas the ISI certification is more focused on product performance and quality.
 This page will focus specifically on the CRS certification scheme.